GPT2099/Kickstarter-Analysis/README.md

   - The chart does suggest an excpetional success rate of almost 70% for the six campaigns with funding goal amounts of 35K-45K.

 - What are some limitations of this dataset?
   - Very little is known about each individual donation given and at what point of the campaign were they recieved.
-This information could help determine average donations so that future recommendations could be made to help donators decide how to donate.
+This information could help determine average donations so that future recommendations could be made to help campaigners ask for donations.

 - What are some other possible tables and/or graphs that we could create?
+  -